-- undertake specific work in relation to teaching and learning at the request of the Welsh Government; and
+- undertake specific work in relation to teaching and learning at the request of the Welsh Government.

-The EWC is funded by practitioner registration fees, but receives grant funding from the Welsh Government for the following activities undertaken on its behalf:
+The EWC is funded by practitioner registration fees, but receives grant funding from the Welsh Government for the activities undertaken on its behalf, including to:

-- administering the award of Qualified Teacher Status (QTS);
+- administer the award of Qualified Teacher Status (QTS)

-- administering funding, tracking and recording arrangements for Induction, the Masters in Educational Practice (MEP), and Early Professional Development (EPD);
+- administer funding, tracking and recording arrangements for Induction, the Masters in Educational Practice (MEP), and Early Professional Development (EPD)

-- Developing and hosting the Professional Learning Passport; and
+- develop and host the Professional Learning Passport

-- hearing Induction appeals and the issuing of Induction certificates.
+- hear Induction appeals and the issuing of Induction certificates

 The Education Workforce Council has fourteen members.
 Seven members are directly appointed through the Welsh Government public appointments system and seven members are appointed following nomination from a range of stakeholders.
 Council members are appointed for a period of four years.
 The Council sets the strategic direction for the EWC, and is responsible for its governance.
 You can read more about the Council members here.

 You can read about our senior management team here.